ajhenley/gitbook/pseudocode_and_algorithms.md

 <i>The programmer can now focus on programming and not the business problem</i>.

 Programmers are often asked to develop solutions for problems they do not fully understand.
 It is unlikely that you are a meteorologist.
-Yet you wouldn't need to be because that person already figured out the formula and gave you the algorithm.
+You wouldn't need to be because that person already figured out the formula and gave you the algorithm.
 You just have to program it.
 And the project manager would like you to get that done yesterday.